Twentysix26/Red-Docs/red/red_audio.md

 ## Voice channels

-Red will automatically join the voice channel of whoever it's issuing the command.
+Red will automatically join the voice channel of whoever is issuing the command.
 Restrictions may apply in case queue mode is active *and* the bot is already playing music for other people.

 ## Local playlists